curriculagg/curricula-grade/README.md

 ```

 The first thing to notice is the `grader.register` decorator we're using.
-This line indicates to the grader that we want it to run this function, which we'll refer to generally as a `Runnable`, during grading.
+This line indicates to the grader that we want it to run this function, which we'll refer to generally as a runnable, during grading.
 Of the several ways we can register a task to a grader, this is the simplest.

 The arguments passed to `grader.register` define metadata about the task.